NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 trainer.save_model("<path to the output directory>")
 ```

 We omitted details like tokenizer initialization for simplicity.
-A complete training example is provided in `main.py`, along with a bash script to launch the training with huggingface accelrate in `launch_train.sh`, which can be runned by:
+A complete training example is provided in `main.py`, along with a bash script to launch training with Hugging Face Accelerate in `launch_train.sh`, which can be run by:

 ```bash
 ./launch_train.sh --model $BASE_MODEL \